Shooting's Amber Rutter: "Coming home to my son at the end of the day makes it all worth it"

 But skeet shooter Rutter has never been one to let precedent influence her ambitions, winning her first ISSF World Cup aged just 15.

-Now just two months after giving birth to son Tommy, she’s ready to show other women that being a successful athlete doesn’t have to come at a cost after her Paris selection was confirmed.
+And just mere months after giving birth to son Tommy, she showed other women that being a successful athlete doesn’t have to come at a cost after winning silver at Paris 2024.

-She said: “If you’d told me in the lead up to the last Olympics that I’d be having a baby just three months before competing in Paris, I would have said I was crazy - how on earth could I make that work?
+On her selection to a second Olympics, she said: “If you’d told me in the lead up to the last Olympics that I’d be having a baby just three months before competing in Paris, I would have said I was crazy - how on earth could I make that work."

 "Now my mindset has completely shifted.
 I'm so excited to announce that I'm going to Paris, it feels amazing to be an Olympian again."

-Jessica Ennis-Hill and Laura Kenny both returned to the Olympics after giving birth and won medals and mother of three Helen Glover, 37, will appear in at her fourth Games in Paris.
+Jessica Ennis-Hill and Laura Kenny both returned to the Olympics after giving birth and won medals and mother of three Helen Glover, 37, appeared in at her fourth Games in Paris to add another to her haul.

 In the build-up to Tokyo, the Mothers in Elite Sport Network was set-up for athletes to confidentially share advice on childcare, returning to training after childbirth and the physical effects of becoming a mother.

-And Ennis-Hill has previously spoken on suffering from 'mum guilt' as she struggled to balance family life with her Olympic ambition.
+Ennis-Hill has previously spoken on suffering from 'mum guilt' as she struggled to balance family life with her Olympic ambition and after giving birth to her second son Jey in October 2025, it is something that Rutter is still trying to navigate.

-“I still want to have things for myself but I also want to put time and effort into being a great mum,” added Rutter, 26.
+“I still want to have things for myself but I also want to put time and effort into being a great mum,” added Rutter, ahead of Paris 2024.

 “The last few months haven’t been without challenges, but coming home to my son at the end of the day makes it all worth it.